yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

     * **URL**, **User Name**, **Password**, and **Signing Key** fields for an LDAP configuration
 6. Check in the code to Git.
 7. CI pipeline checks out the code from git and uses [projpack](/docs/apigtw_devops/deploy_package_tools/) CLI to create a pol and env package.
-This can be done in the Policy Studio.
-When the active configuration is loaded, select **File > Save > Policy Package** to save the pol file and select **File > Save > Environment Package** to save the env file.
+This can be done in the Policy
+Studio.
+When the active configuration is loaded, select **File > Save > Policy Package** to save the pol file and **Select File > Save > Environment Package** to save the env file.
 8. Policy Developer uses env package to create an environment-specific artifact (like `test.env` and `prod.env`).
 9. Create a Docker container using pol and env package.
 See [Create and start API Gateway Docker container](/docs/apim_installation/apigw_containers/docker_script_gwimage/) for more information.